-- Additional dryland activities including roller-ski practices and weekend practices will be coordinated by individual coaches.
+Dryland activities for Track Attack and Junior Development including roller-ski practices and weekend practices will be coordinated by individual coaches.

-- For ages 6 and up, weekday on-snow practices will be each Tuesday and Thursday from 6:00 pm to 7:30 pm.
+For ages 6 and up, weekday on-snow practices will be determined by the coach.

 Our Ski League is comprised of four programs with the end goal of encouraging life-long participation in the sport:

-- We encourage participation in the BC Midget Championships (Ages 9 – 12 only) which this season scheduled for Feb 25-26, at Telemark Ski Club, Kelowna.
+We encourage participation in the BC Midget Championships (Ages 9 – 12 only).

 Note that all ages refer to age on Dec 31st of the current ski season (i.e. age on Dec 31, 2016).